crazko/romanvesely.com/src/posts/2018/2018-08-12-a-path-to-my-first-speaking-experience.md

 ---
-id: 9
 title: A path to my first speaking experience
+---

-description: 'In 2016 I attended <a href="http://www.phplive.cz/">PHPLive conference</a>, first bigger tech conference in my field at that time (as far as I know).
+In 2016 I attended <a href="http://www.phplive.cz/">PHPLive conference</a>, first bigger tech conference in my field at that time (as far as I know).
 A couple of months ago I got an opportunity to flip the sides to stand on the stage as a speaker.
-This is my little confession of what did it look like.'
+This is my little confession of what did it look like.
----

 At the end of January, I was contacted by Janka from [Shopsys](https://www.shopsys.com/) company, the conference organizer, that they are looking for new faces.
 My email was shared by [Tomas](https://www.tomasvotruba.cz/) who is a known speaker not only at this event and who I was in a touch for quite a time.